Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons: Overview of analysis

 A \textit{decay-only} fit exclusively targets CP-violating effects in the Higgs boson decay.
 Two event categories are used.
 The signal region, also referred to as `inclusive SR' in the following, comprises all events with $115\ \GeV < \mfourl < 130\ \GeV$.
 Events with invariant masses in the side-band of the resonance, $105\ \GeV < \mfourl < 115\ \GeV$ or $130\ \GeV < \mfourl < 160\ \GeV$, form the background-dominated control region.
 This side-band, dominated by non-resonant \zzstar decays, is denoted by `\zzstar CR'.
 The yield of the Higgs boson decay signal, independent of production mode, is parameterized with a normalization factor relative to the SM prediction.
 A second normalization factor scales the yield of the non-resonant $\zzstar$ background relative to the SM prediction.
 In both cases, the relative distribution of the yield between the signal and control region is assumed to follow the SM prediction within uncertainties as described in \Sect{\ref{sec:systematics}}.
 Both normalization factors are free parameters in the fit.
 In this way, the background rate in the signal region is determined by the control region data yield.
 Decay-level optimal observables are considered in the signal region to test for signs of CP violation in the Higgs boson decay and to measure the BSM couplings under consideration.

 A \textit{production-only} fit searches for signs of CP-violation at the \VBF production vertex.
 This fit uses events in the resonant $\mfourl$ region ($115\ \GeV < \mfourl < 130\ \GeV$) with at least two jets and $m_{jj} > 120\ \GeV$ for the signal extraction.
 To further enhance the $\VBF$ signal over other Higgs boson production modes, four VBF signal regions are defined as ascending intervals of the \VBF score of a three-output neural network discriminant~\cite{HIGG-2018-28} trained to distinguish between $\VBF$, $\VH$ and $\ggF$ events.
 The discriminant is trained on two-jet events using the di-jet mass, \Mjj, the transverse momentum of the full system, \pTHjj, and the transverse momentum and $\eta$ position of the individual leptons and jets, \ptl, \etal, \ptj and \etaj.
 The discriminant interval boundaries are chosen to yield two regions with a large $\ggF$ admixture and two regions with a high $\VBF$ purity, while maintaining a steady variation in the event yield across categories.
 These are denoted by `VBF SR1' through `VBF SR4'.
+The effect of \VH production on the production-only fit is small - after the \mjj $\geq$ 120 \GeV requirement it contributes less than 10\% of the events in the background-dominated \VBF SR1 bin.
+Although both \VBF and \VH production are affected by a non-zero $HVV$ CP-odd coupling, the \VBF optimal observable exhibits little asymmetry for \VH production.